-The Office of Student Development presents this award to a graduating student who has exemplified the ideals of The King's College and William R. Bright, founder of Campus Crusade for Christ.
+The Office of Student Development presents this award to a graduating student of The King's College NYC who has exemplified the ideals of The King's College and William R. Bright, founder of Campus Crusade for Christ.
 The recipient must embody Dr. Bright's entrepreneurial spirit and vision for furthering the gospel through missions, evangelism, and discipleship.
 In addition, the award recipient must also exemplify Dr. Bright's commitment to excellence and his dedication to challenging those around him.